informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

         result := NoResult;
         while result != ResultSuccess {
             lightStore,result := VerifyToTarget(primary, lightStore, nextheight);
             if result == ResultFailure {
 				// pick new primary and delete all lightblocks above
-	            // LastTrusted (they have not been cross-checked)
+	            // LastTrusted (they have not been cross-checked) Replace_Primary();
-				// **QUESTION**: agreed? otherwise we might get blocked
-				// **QUESTION**: alternatively (preferred) we cross-check we new
-	            //   primary and might need to report a fork

-	            Replace_Primary();

 			}
         }
 		// at this point we have added a verified header of height nextheight